AlanAsAlways/libft-42-Cursus-Sept-2024/README.md

 💬 **Support from peers**:

 Remember, you’re now part of a large community at 42.
 Take advantage of your student status to ask for help from more advanced peers.
 There’s always someone willing to help.
-I’ll also be here to support you with the PDF.

 ---